Skip to main content

 • Lindy - Personal AI assistant

-• Zapier Central - Natural language automation
+• Zapier Agents - Natural language automation

 Impact: Anyone can build custom agents without coding.